MuhammadTaha156/Readme.md/README.md

 # 👋 Welcome to My GitHub Profile!

 Hi there!
-I'm **Muhammad Taha**, a passionate developer, AI enthusiast, and Market Analyst.
+I'm **Muhammad Taha**, a multidisciplinary developer passionate about AI, full-stack web development, game design, and blockchain technology.
-I love building scalable Web applications, AI applications, exploring LLM architectures, and optimizing machine learning models.
+With hands-on experience in C++, Python, MERN Stack, and tools like Unity, Arduino, and Solidity, I love building intelligent systems, immersive games, and decentralized solutions that solve real-world problems.

 ---